microsoft/api-guidelines/graph/patterns/namespace.md

 When type casting is required in the API query, request or response, a fully qualified type name is represented as concatenation of a namespace and a type name.
-Consequently namespaces should be aligned with API category path segment.
+For consistent user experience namespaces should be aligned with the corresponding API category path segment.

 ## When to Use this Pattern

 API resource grouping creates a user-friendly experience keeping all resources for a specific feature close together.
-It also allows generating smaller SDKs and libraries and limits length of IDE prompts such as Intellisense.
+It also allows generating smallersmaller downloadable client components and limits length of IDE prompts such as Intellisense.

 We recommend creating a new namespace when a new top-level API category is introduced.